DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  DON'T MAKE A BEGGAR OF ME
   - Chomps Lewis gets sent to Camp Forlorn Hope when he gets arrested
   - Tyrone doesn't suddenly appear and actually exists to begin with
+  - Tyrone's strength check to threaten him is now a Terrifying Presence/Intimidation Check

  STILL IN THE DARK
   - The Brotherhood Scouts don't all look the same

+ YOU CAN DEPEND ON ME
+  - Henry's speech check to use your NCR rep to discredit him now have [NCR], as they should
+  - Henry exists at the wrangler to begin with

 OTHER:
  - Collectible Mojave Express hats which nets you a nice 1500 XP gain if you find all of them
  - Ice Cold Nuka-Cola is worth 15 caps more than regular bottles
  - All messages declaring someone has died are moved to the upper-left corner instead of interrupting gameplay
- - Renamed Terrifying Presence to Intimidation and you can rob caravans with the perk now
+ - Renamed Terrifying Presence to Intimidation and you can rob caravans with the perk
  - Added a challenge for killing all major Fiend leaders